senmaoy/Easy-Text-to-Image/README.md

 [Click here to submit](https://github.com/senmaoy/Repoduced-Results-of-text-to-image-models/issues/new/choose)

-The submission formate is defined in [Submission Example](https://github.com/senmaoy/Repoduced-Results-of-text-to-image-models/issues/1)
+The submission formate is defined in [Submission Example](https://github.com/senmaoy/Repoduced-Results-of-text-to-image-models/issues/1).
+If you have more than one result, submit them in a single issue and summurize them in the title.